 Mountain bikes: best for rough terrain

-Made to take on the most rugged off-road terrain that nature can offer, mountain bikes are built tough with aggressive knobbly tyres designed to find grip on almost any surface.
+Made to take on the most rugged off-road terrain that nature can offer, mountain bikes are built tough with aggressive knobbly mountain bike tyres designed to find grip on almost any surface.

-They also have powerful brakes that use car- or motorcycle-style discs at the centre of the wheels, and more expensive machines will have suspension at both ends for better control over rough ground.
-The gearing is designed to get you up and down steep terrain, with a wide range to take on the varying gradients.
+They also have powerful disc brakes that use car- or motorcycle-style discs at the centre of the wheels.
+More expensive machines will have suspension at both ends for better control over rough ground.
+The gearing is designed to get you up and down steep terrain, with a wide range to take on varying gradients.

 Even if you don’t plan to tackle mountain ranges, mountain bikes can be a good choice for general leisure riding thanks to their more relaxed riding position.

-While suspension is great for pure off-road riding, it means extra weight, costs more and can be inefficient, so it’s best avoided if you plan to spend most of your time on-road.
+While suspension is great for pure off-road riding, it means extra weight, costs more and can be inefficient, so it’s best avoided if you plan to spend most of your time on the road.